Terms of Service

 10.2 Payout Schedule and Holds

 BY USING THE SERVICE, YOU AUTHORIZE PHASECONTRACT AND STRIPE TO DEBIT YOUR LINKED BANK ACCOUNT TO RECOVER FUNDS IN THE EVENT OF CHARGEBACKS, DISPUTES, REFUNDS, OR FEE ADJUSTMENTS.
-This includes situations where a Client disputes a charge after you have received a Payout.
+This includes situations where a Client disputes a payment after you have received a Payout.

 10.4 Taxes and Compliance